Moolimangalam

-Mooligaimangalam (Moolimangalam) is a small urban area located in Karur district in the Indian state of Tamil Nadu.
+Moolimangalam (Moolimangalam) is a small urban area located in Karur district in the Indian state of Tamil Nadu.
 It occupies the 3rd and 4th wards of Tamil Nadu Kagitha Alai Town Panchayat.

 Etymology

 The name Mooligaimangalam is derived from the rare 'Mooligai' plant found in the village.
 Eventually, it was changed to Moolimangalam.

 Geography

 Moolimangalam is 11 km northwest of Karur and just south of the Tamil Nadu Newsprint and Papers complex at TNPL Pugalur.
 Adjacent villages include Sottaiyur, Kurukkapalayam, Sokkankadu, Pandipalayam, Masagoundanpudur, Pazhamapuram, Thadampalayam and Ponniagoundanpudur.

 Demographics

 Mooligaimangalam consists of roughly 400 homes and a population of 2,000 people.

 Cricket is the sport of choice among Moolimangalam children.

 Communication

 Mobile telecommunication is available in the area.
 BSNL provides landline connections.
 Internet connectivity is fair (mostly dial-up connections).

 Transport

 Mooligaimangalam has a good transportation system made up of private minibusses and government-run buses.
 Most people commute by bicycle or motorcycle.

 The nearby town Pugalur (Code:PGR) has a railway station which connects to Erode, Coimbatore, Trichy, Chennai, and Cochin.
 Passenger trains and express trains pass through the station.

 The nearest airport is in Trichy (87 km).
 The major Airport is located at Coimbatore (115 km).